Reference Guide

 Dog Friendly describes the formal and operational position of an accommodation provider in relation to the acceptance of dogs as guests, as defined within the Dog Friendly Standard (RDFS-01).
 The term refers specifically to whether dogs are permitted under clearly stated, publicly available, and non-discretionary conditions forming part of the provider’s normal terms of accommodation, and does not imply any particular level of comfort, amenities, services, or suitability beyond that permission.

-Cite: Dog Friendly (Definition)
+Cite: What Does Dog Friendly Mean?
+(Definition)

 Non-Discretionary describes a condition, rule, or policy that is applied consistently and without individual judgment, exception, or ad-hoc decision-making by staff or management, as used within the Dog-Friendly Standard (RDFS-01).
 A non-discretionary condition is one that is clearly stated in advance, publicly available, and applied uniformly to all guests to whom it is relevant, rather than being subject to informal approval, personal preference, or situational negotiation.

-Cite: Non-Discretionary (Definition)
+Cite: What Is A Non-Discretionary Pet Policy?
+(Definition)

 Size and Weight Restrictions refer to any stated limits placed by an accommodation provider on the physical size or weight of dogs permitted to stay, as used within the Dog Friendly Standard (RDFS-01).
 The term encompasses restrictions expressed by numerical thresholds, descriptive categories, or equivalent formulations, regardless of how they are presented, and is concerned with the existence and form of such limits rather than their justification, appropriateness, or practical effect.

-Cite: Size and Weight Restrictions (Definition)
+Cite: What Are Size and Weight Restrictions?
+(Definition)

 Certification refers to the formal recognition that an accommodation has been assessed against the Dog Friendly Standard (RDFS-01) and found to meet its stated criteria at a specific point in time.
 The term denotes the status granted as a result of that assessment, indicating alignment with the standard as published, and should be understood as an attestation of conformance rather than a measure of relative quality, or a guarantee of continued compliance or future performance.